 So, do not buy these for dropping standard dumbbells or barbells.

 In a manual pull-and-twist test, I was also able to slowly work the collar down the sleeve by twisting it.
-This was the only Lock-Jaw model where I could induce movement this way.
+This was the only Lock-Jaw model where I could create movement this way.

 Real-world use vs spinlocks